azurecitadel/azurecitadel.github.io/cloud-native/kube-advanced.md

 - DevOps

 ### Assumptions & Scope
-As this lab follows on from the previous one, you will need to have completed the [first lab](../kubernetes) as far as the end of part-6, alternatively a set of quick start steps is provided below to allow you to jump in and "fast forward" to be ready to pick up & start this lab
+As this lab follows on from previous exercise, you will need to have completed the [first lab](../kubernetes) as far as the end of part-6, alternatively a set of quick start steps is provided below to allow you to jump in and "fast forward" to be ready to pick up & start this lab

 ## Pre-Reqs
 >Note.
 These pre-reqs are identical to the first lab